mateoguzmana/semantic-pr-composer/README.md

 ### Tickets

-The tickets are used to determine which ticket to use for the pull request title and body.
+Used to determine which ticket to use for the pull request title and body.

 The tickets are an array of strings.
 Default tickets are: